GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 `Variant` is a generic type that can hold any type Godot supports.
 That's why we have to explicitly write variable types when dealing with these functions: `var s: String = arr.pop_back()`.

+You'll get the same issue with all built-in methods that return the engine's `Variant` type.

 ### Write self-documenting code and use comments sparingly

 If you need comments to explain most of what your code does, you can most likely rewrite it to make it more transparent for everyone.
 When working together for an extended period, code readability is essential for everyone to stay productive.

-Use clear variable names in plain English, and write full words.
+Use clear variable names in plain English and write full words.
 E.g. `character_position` and not `char_pos`.
-Same for method names.
+The same goes for method names.

-**Do not** repeat the same word in the method's name and its arguments.
+**Do not** repeat words in the method's name and its arguments.
 E.g. write `Inventory.add(item)`, not `Inventory.add_item(item)`.
 The same goes for signals.

-Don't repeat the class's name in signals, use plain verbs instead:
+Use plain verbs instead of repeating the class's name in signals:

 {{< highlight gdscript >}}
 class_name Event